Aviral-Kaushik/Zevon-Online-Shopping-App/README.md

 In this application, a user can apply for becoming a seller and after becoming a selller the user can sell its own product on Zevon.

+In this application user can rate and write is views regrading an conceren product.

 ## Screenshots

 <p>